tmainiero/homological-tools-4QM-mathematica/README.md

 ### From the Github web interface
-Click that fancy green ``Clone or download" button on the top right!
+Click that fancy green "Clone or download" button on the top right!
-Then ``Download ZIP".
+Then "Download ZIP".

 ### File by File